London, United Kingdom

 ClojureBridge London takes place at uSwitch.
 Food and drinks will be provided throughout the event, so please let us know if you have any special requirements when you register.
 We want to provide a safe and welcoming environment for everyone, so we will be asking all learners and event volunteers to sign up to an anti-harassment policy, which will be strictly enforced.
 Our aim is that ClojureBridge London will introduce learners to new possibilities in programming, and make the tech community in London a more diverse and interesting place.

-Workshop Location: uSwitch for Business, Notcutt House, 36 Southwark Bridge Rd, London SE1 9EU
+uSwitch for Business, Notcutt House, 36 Southwark Bridge Rd, London, United Kingdom

-We are grateful for the collaboration of Chris Howe-Jones, Denise Yu, John Stevenson, and Yolina Sotirova, who will be your hosts for this workshop.
-They are available to answer any questions you might have before or during the workshop.
+We are grateful for the involvement of Chris Howe-Jones and Yolina Sotirova and Denise Yu and John Stevenson, who will host this workshop, and will answer any questions you might have before or during the workshop.